IARCP | CERTIFICATION | CRCMP(Re)I

 - Enterprise Risk Management and Strategy Selection.

-Part E: Stress Testing.
+Stress Testing.

 - What is financial stress testing?

-- Reverse stress tests.
+- Reverse stress testing.

-- Scenario tests.
+- Scenario tests, Sensitivity tests.

-- Micro stress tests.
+- Hybrid stress testing.

-- Macro stress tests.
+- Micro stress testing, Macro stress testing.

 - Endogenous and Exogenous Risks.

-- Heisenberg's uncertainty principle and stress tests.
+- Heisenberg's uncertainty principle and stress testing.

-- Closing remarks.
+Closing remarks.

 Become a Certified Risk and Compliance Management Professional in Insurance and Reinsurance - CRCMP(Re)I